 Some of the ways we protect personal information include:

 • restricted access to personal information to staff who need it to perform their day to day functions;

 • maintaining technology products to prevent unauthorised computer access including identifiers and passwords, firewalls, antivirus etc.;

-• encryption of data hosted on servers;
+• encryption of data that has been stored;

 • De-identifying or redacting information such as tax file numbers or credit card details;